patrick03524/Rubik-s-Cube-in-OpenGL/README.md

 ## Instructions

 * First it is neccesary use CMake to compile the `CMakeLists.txt` file.
-You can found the dependencies in the `dep` directory.
 * After that create a directory with the name "texturas" in your local disk D:/ with the files in the `texturas` directory.
 * Now you can compile it and run the project without problems!